yuvaeasy/Algorithms/README.md

 Algorithms
 ==========

-Basic data structure and algorithm implementation on C
+Basic data structure and algorithms implementation in C.